-Embien has been in the business of designing products of varied complexity – some running on a simple 8-bit MCU and others on powerful multi-core 64-bit processors.
-While we have the capability to develops the system as a whole, in many use cases, we will have to go for Commercial Off the Shelf (COTS) modules for the designs.
-Such an approach provides a great deal of benefits such as less development complexity, better availability of design resources, proven support ecosystem resulting in quick product realization time and less cost.
+Embien has been in the business of designing products of varying complexity – some running on a simple 8-bit MCU and others on powerful multi-core 64-bit processors.
+Having the capability to develops the system as a whole, in many use cases, we will have to go for Commercial Off the Shelf (COTS) modules for the designs.
+Such an approach provides a great deal of benefits such as less development complexity, better availability of design resources, proven support ecosystem resulting in quick product realization time, and less cost.
 But the downside is that we will have to manage with the limitations of the modules.
-For example, the memory availability in the module might be just enough that when some feature additions are done, the need increases and modifications become difficult.
-In such cases, we will need to reduce the memory utilization if possible.
+For example, the memory available in the module might be just enough that when some feature additions are done, the need increases and modifications become difficult.
+In such cases, we will need to reduce memory utilization if possible.
 This page discusses one such instance where Embien helped optimize the overall resource usage by performance tuning on a Tegra TK1 based product and also in its automated deployment system development.

-Embien has been developing products with COTS modules for its customers taking advantages as mentioned above.
+Embien has been developing products with COTS modules for its customers taking advantage as mentioned above.
 Generally, the approach is to develop a four-layer carrier board with necessary peripherals and form factor.
-The COTS module abstracts the complex routing for DDR RAM, PCB assembly etc.
+The COTS module abstracts the complex routing for DDR RAM, PCB assembly, etc.

 For one of our designs, we used Abaco Systems mCOM10-K1 a Small Tegra K1 COMExpress Type10 module that is powered by NVIDIA Tegra TK1 SoC.
 The Tegra TK1 is an embedded SoC with quad-core ARM Cortex-A15 processor and GPU with 192 SM3.2 CUDA cores.
 Useful for deploying computer vision and deep learning applications, Jetson TK1 runs Ubuntu Linux.
 With this module as a core, a custom carrier card is developed matching the physical and interfacing requirements.
 The system had 2GB of DDR3 RAM and 4GB of eMMC Flash.

 In addition to Linux performance tuning, Embien also profiled and optimized the business logic implementation.
-NVIDIA provided tool called Tegra System profiler is used to analyze the overall run time resource usage.
+NVIDIA provided a tool called Tegra System profiler is used to analyze the overall run time resource usage.
 The application is redesigned to use the GPU effectively.
-Other third-party tools such as valgrind are used to check for run time memory leaks and validated.
+Other third-party tools such as Valgrind are used to check for run-time memory leaks and validated.

-Apart of this, Embien also helped the customer in the deployment process.
+Apart from this, Embien also helped the customer in the deployment process.
 The process is divided into two major activities – development and production.
-The development process involves pulling in the data from repository, compiling the sources and performing an extensive testing.
+The development process involves pulling in the data from the repository, compiling the sources, and performing extensive testing.
 Some of the activities done includes,

-This case study is one of many examples when Embien helped develop and deploy flexible, future ready products with regard to performance, scalability, adaptability, etc. Partner with us to build strong business acumen and cutting-edge professional expertise in your process and address challenges in product development landscape.
+This case study is one of many examples when Embien helped develop and deploy flexible, future-ready products concerning performance, scalability, adaptability, etc. Partner with us to build strong business acumen and cutting-edge professional expertise in your process and address challenges in product development landscape.